Body Aches & Pain? 5 Soothing Essential Oils for Pain Relief

 Whether you’re a fitness aficionado, an overworked parent, a weed-whacking gardener, a student with a sore neck from studying, or a senior with aching joints, no doubt at some point you’ve needed some relief from muscle and/or joint pain.
-While the popular option is usually to pop a couple of NSAIDs such as aspirin or ibuprofen, let’s examine why that approach may not always be your best, and other drug-free options – such as Relief Essential Oil Blend – that may provide your body the support it needs without the potential side effects.
+While the popular option is usually to pop a couple of NSAIDs such as aspirin or ibuprofen, let’s examine why that approach may not always be your best, and other drug-free options – such as essential oils for pain relief – that may provide your body the support it needs without the potential side effects.

 Why Not Just Use NSAIDs for Pain?